Permanent right of residence in the UK

 - was, at the end of that period, a family member who has retained the right to residence.

-Yes, but only through absence from the UK for a period exceeding two consecutive years.
+The short answer to this is Yes, but only if the EEA national is absent from the UK for a period exceeding two consecutive years.

 - periods of absence from the UK which do not exceed six months in total in any year;